 And tonight’s Guest Panelist is currently a senior high school student who plans on pursuing a degree in meteorology.
 He wants to be a television meteorologist in a top ten market or at one of the networks.
 Alex Forbes, welcome to WeatherBrains!

 Other discussions in this weekly podcast include topics like:

-Our email bag officer is out of pocket so the incoming messages from our listeners will get pushed to next week.
+Our email bag officer develops audio trouble, so no incoming messages from our listeners.

 From The Weather Center:

 WeatherBrains 101: The professor skipped out this weekend, so unfortunately there is no 101 episode for this week.
 It should return next episode.

 Listener Surveys: Okay, we continue to drive this topic into the ground, but we really do like to hear from you.
 Many thanks to everyone who has taken the time to fill out the Listener Survey.
 The survey takes just a minute or two to complete and provides us with an opportunity to learn where you are and hear your thoughts and comments on the show.
 Click here to take the survey.